nodejs/node/doc/api/cli.md

 The following values are valid for `mode`:
 * `off`: No mapping will be attempted.
 This is the default.
-* `silent`: If supported by the OS, mapping will be attempted.
+* `on`: If supported by the OS, mapping will be attempted.
 Failure to map will be ignored and will not be reported.
 * `verbose`: If supported by the OS, mapping will be attempted.
 Failure to map will be ignored and a message will be printed to standard error.